 And a funny thing happened on the way to the jukebox: parallel to this new music and style was political discussion about the injustice occurring on streets throughout the United States, the tension between freedom of expression and democracy, the poverty which was keeping many young boys and girls grounded on stoops at tenement door, and drugs – cheap drugs – which were flooding these neighborhoods.

 The music and the culture engaged kids in adult topics, and with their respect for the artist came a sense of solidarity to the cause.
-The period married art to politics for our generation.
+The period married art to politics for a younger generation.

 The irony is that despite the fear, in many ways black culture became the standard of American culture for teens throughout the world.

 There is some discussion in our society about the appropriation of black culture by white Americans.
 There is no point in arguing the fact.
-It’s true.
-We do.
+It’s true – white America does appropriate black culture.